 The big question several people have is whether this type of cleaning can damage the AC’s internal parts.
 Luckily, there are no harmful effects that you should be concerned about — just lots of benefits.

-Let’s talk about what you need to know here when spraying your air conditioner.
+Let’s discuss what you need to know when spraying your air conditioner.

 Is It Ok To Spray Water On Your Air Conditioner While Running?